 The trail itself it impeccably well kept.
 Even the plants in the forested area looked amazing.
 The statues were freshly painting during the lockdown and everything looks amazing.
 Each dinosaur even had their name and information listed on a plaque so young paleontologists could school parents on what we were seeing.

 It is very important to note is that they only accept cash.
 The entrance fee is $10 for adults and $4 for children, free for kids 4 and under.
 Without a website, it is important to get all information directly from trusted sources like our website or calling them directly for information, which is what we did for our numerous Facebook posts.
 Also, timed tickets in advance are not possible and they do not limit the number of people being allowed in.
-But if you want to learn more, here is a link to their online brochure.

 You May Also Like…